 We are living in a time characterized by a "fusion of technologies that is blurring the lines between the physical, digital, and biological spheres."12 This technological innovation, along with shifts in our geopolitical landscape and advances across scientific disciplines, shapes a dynamic context for human learning, connection, citizenship, and work.
-Automation and artificial intelligence help shape the future of work: up to 47 percent of jobs in the United States could be automated in the next 20 years alone.
-13 So does human longevity; living longer means that the average individual will work for 60 to 70 years, during which time they will stay in any one job for an average four and a half years and will need to "upskill" every five.
-14 More work will be virtual, "flat," collaborative, and decentralized; some projections suggest that 60 percent of the workforce could be independent professionals by 2027.15 enter the workforce prepared to work until retirement is now archaic.
-As a nation, we need to move toward what has been called the "sixty-year curriculum" or the learningworkplace continuum: a system in which individuals can transition fluidly between the worlds of work and learning over the course of the six to eight decades in which they are part of the workforce.
+Automation and artificial intelligence help shape the future of work: up to 47 percent of jobs in the United States could be automated in the next 20 years alone.13 So does human longevity; living longer means that the average individual will work for 60 to 70 years, during which time they will stay in any one job for an average four and a half years and will need to "upskill" every five.14 More work will be virtual, "flat," collaborative, and decentralized; some projections suggest that 60 percent of the workforce could be independent professionals by 2027.15 over the course of the six to eight decades in which they are part of the workforce.